x

 Credit: Smith County Jail Records

 When the man's wife said she didn't have $10,000, they started asking for $5,000 and then whatever money she could collect.
 Pings from the man's cell phone showed the Honda was near the Ft.
 Worth/ Arlington area.
-Cordova and Cordova told the man's wife to start heading toward the Dallas-Ft.
+Cordova and Cordova-Rascon told the man's wife to start heading toward the Dallas-Ft.
 Worth area and they would give her a location once she was close, according to the affidavit.

 The Ft.
 Worth Police Department was notified that the most recent ping showed the suspects' car to be a gas station.
 Ft.
 Worth officers found the Honda and the victim was located in the backseat.
 Both Cordova and Cordova-Rascon, who were found in possession of two guns, were detained and later arrested, the affidavit said.